sleelin/portfolito/docs/components/page/nav.md

 ## Usage

-The `<page-nav>` element is intended to act as the page's primary navigation menu.
+The `<page-nav />` element is intended to act as the page's primary navigation menu.
-It does not provide any content of its own, instead wrapping supplied content with a native `<nav>` element, as well as responsive styling that rolls content behind a hamburger menu on smaller viewports.
+It does not provide any content of its own, instead wrapping supplied content with a native `<nav />` element, as well as responsive styling that rolls content behind a hamburger menu on smaller viewports.

 <demo class="expanded">